-The amount of equity awards for which Mr. Farmer and Mr. Schneider were eligible was based on a target level of Cintas' fiscal 2021 EPS and a target level of Cintas' fiscal 2021 sales growth, weighted equally.
-After the award was calculated by the Compensation Committee, the form of grant for fiscal 2021 was chosen to be restricted stock for Mr. Farmer, and for Mr. Schneider, 75% of his award was chosen to be stock options and 25% was chosen to be restricted stock.
+The amount of equity awards for which each of Mr. Schneider and Mr. Farmer were eligible was based on a target level of Cintas' fiscal 2022 EPS and a target level of Cintas' fiscal 2022 sales growth, weighted equally.
+After each award was calculated by the Compensation Committee, the form of grant for fiscal 2022 was chosen to be restricted stock for both Mr. Schneider and Mr. Farmer.

-The amount of equity awards for which Mr. Hansen, Mr. Thompson and Mr. Frooman were eligible was based on a target level of Cintas' fiscal 2021 EPS and individual achievement, weighted equally.
-Mr. Hansen and Mr. Frooman received 75% of their award in stock options and 25% of their award in restricted stock as determined by the Compensation Committee.
+The amount of equity awards for which each of Mr. Hansen, Mr. Thompson and Mr. Denton were eligible was based on a target level of Cintas' fiscal 2022 EPS and individual achievement, weighted equally.
+Mr. Hansen and Mr. Denton received 50% of their award in stock options and 50% of their award in restricted stock as determined by the Compensation Committee.
 Mr. Thompson received his award in restricted stock as determined by the Compensation Committee.